EasyGnuPG/egpg/_includes/readme.md

     egpg help
     egpg key help
     egpg contact help
+    egpg ext help

-For more details see the manual page: [http://dashohoxha.github.io/egpg/man/][5]
+For more details see the manual page: [http://dashohoxha.github.io/egpg/man/][6]

 These should be the minimal set required to use GPG effectively.